 Cape Bojeador Lighthouse can be found in Vigia de Nagparitan, Burgos.
 There is a 20-peso entrance fee to the lighthouse.
 To make your visit more worthwhile, you may want to climb up to the top of the lighthouse.
 The climb is long and steep but the top is an amazing vantage point that offers breathtaking views of Vigia de Nagpartian Hill, Cape Bojeador, and the blue sea.

-Kapurpurawan Rock is one of the outstanding rock formations you can find in the Pagudpud area.
+Kapurpurawan Rock is one of the outstanding rock formations you can find in the Pagudpud area and one of the must-see geographical features of the Philippines.
 Located in Burgos, Kapurpurawan stands out for its white color, size, and unique structure.
 Its name is derived from the Ilocano word “puraw”, which means “white”.

 This natural sculpture was thousands of years in the making.
 It is a result of sea waves and wind constantly striking the rocks around the coast.
 No man can replicate the beauty of Kapurpurawan so it has become one of the most notable Pagudpud tourist spots.